appgardenstudios/hyaline-github-app-config/README.md

 ## Apps

 ### [Hyaline GitHub App](.github/apps/_hyaline/)
-The Hyaline GitHub App listens to Pull Request webhook events from configured repositories and triggers [Internal - Check PR](./.github/workflows/_check-pr.yml) and [Internal - Extract](./.github/workflows/_extract.yml) workflows in the forked configuration repository.
+The Hyaline GitHub App listens to Pull Request webhook events from configured repositories and triggers [_Check PR](./.github/workflows/_check-pr.yml) and [_Extract](./.github/workflows/_extract.yml) workflows in the forked configuration repository.

 Note that it is only necessary to deploy and use this app if you are unable to use the public Hyaline GitHub App available on GitHub.